karanjitsingh/TrendML/midterm_report/README.md

 Recap:
 -	Building a model:
-o	Define states, actions, rewards o	Choose in-sample training period o	Iterate: Q-table update o	Backtest
+* Define states, actions, rewards
+* Choose in-sample training period
+* Iterate: Q-table update
+* Backtest

 -	Testing a model:
-o	Backtest on later data
+* Backtest on later data

 - Advantages: Q-learning can easily be applied to domains where all states and/or transitions are not fully defined